swapplicant/hrquestions/README.md

 - Client-side routing: not required to implement or use any native or thirdy party angular routing library.
 Navigation will be limited to the todo list
 - Security concepts: not required to encrypt, hash data.
 Don't worry about information leak.
 No need to implement authentication and authorization
 - Infrastructure and Protocols: there's no need to worry about any IT infrastructure, all the communication between client-side and server-side (and/or datasource) should be local.
 The only communication protocol being used is 'basic' http, there's no need to get creative with webscokects, SSE, messaging, etc
+- Cross-browser compatibility: the application has to work only in `Chrome`, don't worry about other browsers

 ### The practical part
 - The applicant will be given a fully configured machine with the proper tooling installed and configured for the exam